szobek69420/MesteriMC/README.md

 # MesteriMC
-a minecraft clone written in C because definitely no one has ever done that
+A minecraft clone written in C. When it's done, it will be so beautiful that mankind will never ever have to touch grass again.